-In their hurry to meet the baker, the children often

-- (i) skipped eating their breakfast.

-- (ii) refused to bathe in the mornings.

-- (iii) did not finish drinking their tea.

-- (iv) forgot to brush their teeth.

-- Ans. (iv) forgot to brush their teeth.

-- (c) What was the relationship of the children with the baker who visited their house?
-Elaborate in about 40 words, with reference to the text.
+- (i) They skipped eating their breakfast. - (ii) They refused to bathe in the mornings. - (iii) They did not finish drinking their tea. - (iv) They forgot to brush their teeth. - Ans. (iv) They forgot to brush their teeth. - (c) What was the relationship of the children with the baker who visited their house?
+Elaborate with reference to the text. - Ans.

-- Ans.
 The baker was an integral part of their childhood.
 The children would run to him when they heard the jingles of his stick.
 They enjoyed the simple joy of choosing the bread bangles that he specially brought for them.

-- (d) What is the tone of the narrator while speaking about the bread-bangles from his childhood?

-- (i) Sad

-- (ii) Childish

-- (iii) Nostalgic

-- (iv) Happy